 MEDS 5377: The Neurobiology of Hearing.
 Offered each year.
 (Dr. Oliver and Invited Faculty, 3 Credits, Honors; 20 Students Maximum) A graduate school course on the basis of sound processing.
 Become familiar with current research topics in Auditory Neuroscience, including synaptic physiology, neural circuitry, acoustics, physiology, and behavior.
 This course is taught by UConn, Johns Hopkins, UK and Spanish faculty and will expose you to research in an international context.
 This course is for upper-level undergraduate neurobiology majors, pre-med students, psychology majors, communication science majors and graduate students.
-Undergraduate students should have completed an introductory neuroscience course (e.g., Biology of the Brain) or courses in physiological psychology, sensation and perception, or communication science.
+Undergraduate students should have completed an introductory neuroscience course (e.g., Biology of the Brain) or courses in physiological psychology, sensation, and perception, or communication science.
 Some combination of these prerequisites is preferred.
 Permission of the instructor is required for registration.
 Undergraduate students (Honors and non-Honors students) with a grade of B- or above receive Honors credit for MEDS5377.
 Students from Johns Hopkins and Purdue will receive credit from their home university for this course.

 PSYC 2201: Drugs and Behavior.
-Offered in 2017.
+Offered in 2022.
 (Dr. Salamone, 3 Credits, Honors; 5 Student Minimum) This course is an overview of drug effects on chemical transmission in the nervous system, with an emphasis on the behavioral/psychological effects of drugs.
 The first half of the course provides an introduction to basic principles of psychopharmacology, with emphasis on the neurochemistry of drug action, chemical signaling in the nervous system, and the anatomy of several neurotransmitter systems, as well as the behavioral assessment of drug effects.
 The second half of the class builds upon the first, with a survey of drugs belonging to various classes (e.g., stimulants, antipsychotics, antidepressants, antianxiety agents), and a focus on drugs of abuse.
-In addition, the course matter extends beyond the discussion of drugs themselves, and considers the question of what our knowledge of drug action tells us about the brain, normal and pathological psychological processes, and the tendency to consume drugs.
-The text book will be Drugs, the Brain, and Behavior (Grilly and Salamone, 2011).
-The course generally follows the outline of the textbook.
+In addition, the course matter extends beyond the discussion of drugs themselves and considers the question of what our knowledge of drug action tells us about the brain, normal and pathological psychological processes, and the tendency to consume drugs.
+The textbook will be Drugs, the Brain, and Behavior (Grilly and Salamone, 2011).
+The course syllabus generally follows the outline of the textbook.

-Prerequisites: Psyc 1100, Bio 1107, or consent of instructor.
+Prerequisites: PSYC 1100, BIO 1107, or the consent of the instructor.

 Prerequisites: One 2000-level course in PNB or consent of instructor.

 Neuroscience Methods in Prague, Czech Republic: This is a short course on neuroscience methods at the Institute of Experimental Medicine at the Academy of Sciences of the Czech Republic.
 The course will use research in the auditory system to illustrate these general neuroscience methods.
-Laboratory visits and demos will introduce evoked potential recordings, extracellular recording in vivo, patch clamp recording in brain slices, neuroanatomy methods, two photon calcium imaging in cortex in vivo, prepulse inhibition behavior, acoustic startle, operant conditioning, anesthesia and surgery, acoustic measurements and signals, and audiological examination methods in humans.
+Laboratory visits and demos will introduce evoked potential recordings, extracellular recording in vivo, patch clamp recording in brain slices, neuroanatomy methods, two-photon calcium imaging in the cortex in vivo, prepulse inhibition behavior, acoustic startle, operant conditioning, anesthesia and surgery, acoustic measurements and signals, and audiological examination methods in humans.
 All students in the Neurobiology of Hearing class are expected to attend.
 Other students are encouraged to attend if interested in laboratory research.
 This is a 5 day, 4 night trip to Prague where the students will have two days of instructions and ample time to tour the city.
 Housing in Prague will be arranged only for students participating in the course.